What Are Forex Indicators and How it Work

 Summary

-Indicators work alongside price analysis, sound risk management, and clear judgment.
+Indicators work alongside market price analysis, sound risk management, and clear judgment.
 They do not replace any of those things.
 The traders who get the most from them are the ones who know exactly what each tool is telling them, and equally, what it is not.

 FXRecap covers each of the major indicators in more depth across the education library, along with practical guides on stop-loss and take-profit, forex trading strategies, and getting started in forex as a beginner.